denysdovhan/learnyoubash/exercises/if_conditional_statement/problem.en.md

 Create a file named `if.bash`.

-Using `if` statement and primaries, output `Good morning!` if the first positional parameter is less than 12.
+Using `if` statements and primaries, output `Good morning!` if the first positional parameter is less than 12.
 Output `Good afternoon!` if it is equal to/greater than 12 but less than 18.
 Otherwise, output `Good evening!` if it is equal to/greater than 18.
 Take care about cases when the positional argument is less than 0 and greater than 24 (print `Error!` in this cases).

 For example: